 oxygen, water and nutrition to do its job.
 In a state of suffocation

-total exhaustion this system fails, which dooms the brain neurons
+or total exhaustion this system fails, which dooms the brain

-to get destroyed within few (ca. 4) minutes (the higher the body
+neurons to get destroyed within few (ca. 4) minutes

-temperature, the faster!).
-The releasing neuro- transmitters of the destroyed
+the body temperature, the faster!).
+The releasing neuro- transmitters of

-neurons then causes a chain reaction that destroys even much more neurons
+the destroyed neurons then causes a chain reaction that destroys even much

 Unlike a yogi's breathe frequency in pranayama, gasmasks and similar gadgets are too stupid to notice how relaxed the body already is, though their air throughput must be sufficient for an unrelaxed person.
 Intentionally reducing the air throughput of a breathe masks by technical manipulations below this limit is dangerous and should never be attempted.